They say…

 First sold beer: October 2021

 The outspoken Pete Brown (not to be confused with the like-named beer writer), originally from Massachusetts, began homebrewing when living in New York City.
 Moving to the UK, he worked at Siren and Camden Town, and first sold his own beer, brewed at Van Eecke (Leroy) in Flanders, Belgium, early in 2016.
-It was named after Forest Road in Hackney where Pete was living at the time.
+It was named after in Hackney where Pete was living at the time.

 A taproom opened the following year at Hackney’s Netil Market, and production shifted to Camerons in Hartlepool.